Training Program

 Primary Language: English

-This course is targeted at technical staff of national statistics offices and central banks (economists or statisticians, and data scientists) working on macroeconomic statistics, nowcasting, and data science projects.
+This course is specifically designed for technical staff within national statistics offices (NSOs) and central banks including economists, statisticians, and data scientists working on macroeconomic statistics, nowcasting, and data science projects.

 Upon completion of this course, participants should be able to: